 This is why the project “Note di cinema” was born.
 It consisted of concerts in which the most popular soundtracks he arranged were played.
 The shows have been attended by many people in different places and occasions, such as “Estate Romana”, the Military Officers Club in Piacenza, Palazzo Barberini in Rome and some prestigious cruise ships from MSC and Costa, with positive responses from the audience.

 In those years Maestro Montepaone began his work as a composer and arranger, taking care of every kind of music, especially privileging the use of traditional instruments and orchestra: he composed for movies, television, theater, chamber and symphonic and sacred music.
-Concerning movie scores he worked on several soundtracks, including “Nessuno mai” by Sara Paolini, “Lupin III The Fan-Movie” by Gabriel Cash, “Golpe all’alba D.O.C.” by Cristiano Ventura and “Il pesce pettine” by Maria Pia Cerulo, with Stefania Sandrelli.
-As an arranger he wrote many alternative versions of compositions for concerts and films or fiction receiving an excellent response from the committents and the audience, such as “Ho sposato uno sbirro” (2008), “Pius XII - Under the Roman Sky” (2010), “Eroi per caso” (2011), “Don Matteo” 5 (2006), 6 (2008), 7 (2009) and 8 (2011).
-In 2015 he released the album “Sinfonia Gregoriana” for Pauline Publishing House (Daughters of St. Paul), in which he elaborated some of the most famous Gregorian songs, leaving the traditional melodies unchanged and accompanying them with carefully arranged orchestral arrangements.
-Subsequently, his compositional activity has been particularly oriented towards the television world: over the years he has published over twenty record collections of music, including “Classico tensivo” and “Classico popolare” (2012) have met the favor of journalists and are often used for journalistic services, title sequences or commercials and programs of Italian televisions Rai and Mediaset.
+Concerning movie scores he worked on several soundtracks, including “Il pesce pettine” by Maria Pia Cerulo with Stefania Sandrelli.
+Some of his original compositions and elaborations have been included in films and fictions receiving an excellent response from the audience, such as “Pius XII - Under the Roman Sky” by Christian Duguay (2010), “Eroi per caso” by Alberto Sironi (2011), four seasons of “Don Matteo” (2006 - 2011).
+Subsequently, his compositional activity has been particularly oriented towards the television world: in particular, the albums “De rerum natura” (2008), “Classico tensivo” (2012) and “Classico popolare” (2012) have met the favor of journalists and are often used for journalistic services, title sequences or commercials and programs of Italian televisions Rai and Mediaset.
 This possibility is offered by the vast repertoire of the composer which covers the most varied situations to be commented on: from historical events to current news, from naturalistic to extreme suspense atmospheres it is always possible to find highly evocative works that are well suited to images.
 Precisely this original, melodic style and the orchestrations has allowed Andrea Montepaone to consolidate in a few years a reputation as a versatile and prolific author.

 Realized by www.alessandrovana.com